n1lby73/smart-watering-system/README.md

 ### Note

-Soil moisture sensor is not a compulsory compnent to get as we are going to be making use of a custom soil moisture sensor in this project
+- In this project i'm going to be making use of a custom soil moisture sensor which you can easily create at home

+- Check here to know how to make a custom soil moisture sensor [^1]
 ## Usage

 - Download the project [zip](https://github.com/n1lby73/smart-watering-system/archive/refs/heads/main.zip)